 To gain employment as a psychologist, workers must obtain a master’s degree.
 Those with a doctoral degree have a competitive advantage in the labor market.

 In Oregon, eighteen universities offer a bachelor’s degree in general psychology, school psychology, and developmental and child psychology; eight offer a master’s degree; and four offer a doctoral degree.
 Psychologists must also obtain a license from the Oregon Board of Psychologist Examiners.
 The board offers three types of licenses: license from the Teacher Standards and Practices Commission.

 Psychologists play an invaluable role in our society.
 They contribute to the well-being of our communities by helping people understand their behaviors and feelings and improve their quality of life.
-Psychologists’ contributions are felt at every stage of a person’s life, from helping children perform better at school to empowering adults to deal with life events and relationships.
+Their contribution is felt at every stage of a person’s life, from children where psychologists help them perform better at school to adults where they empower them to deal with life events and relationships.